 For a new twist on Medford's downtown art walk, Terra Firma, 309 E. Main St., will present a live model (clothed) from 5 to 7 p.m. in its shop window, and artists are welcome to bring their sketch pads and figure draw.

 Here's a look at what's happening elsewhere on Third Friday:

+Maps highlighting the participating venues are available at any of the stops along the art walk.
 Parking in downtown Medford and in the parking structure on Sixth Street is free after 5 p.m. weekdays and all day Saturday and Sunday.

 Artists working in all media are invited to participate in the Third Friday art walks.
 See thirdfridayartwalk.org or call 890-4940 for details.